History of Namibia: The Caprivi conflict

 The Caprivi conflict was an armed conflict between the Caprivi Liberation Army (CLA), a rebel group working for the secession of the Caprivi Strip, and the Namibian government.
 It started in 1994 and had its peak in the early hours of 2 August 1999 when CLA launched an attack in Katima Mulilo, the provincial capital of the Caprivi Region.
 Forces of the Namibian government struck back and arrested a number of alleged CLA supporters.
 The Caprivi conflict has led to the longest and largest trial in the history of Namibia, the Caprivi treason trial.

 After Sam Nujoma (2005-present)

 In March 2005, Namibia's founding president Sam Nujoma stepped down after 15 years in power.
 He was succeeded by Hifikepunye Pohamba.

 In December 2014, Prime Minister Hage Geingob, the candidate of ruling SWAPO, won the presidential elections, taking 87% of the vote.
 His predecessor, President Hifikepunye Pohamba, also of Swapo, had served the maximum two terms allowed by the constitution.
 In December 2019, President Hage Geingob was re-elected for a second term, taking 56.3% of the vote.

+On 4 February 2024, President Hage Geingob died and he was immediately succeeded by vice-president Nangolo Mbumba as new President of Namibia.

+On 21 March 2025, Netumbo Nandi-Ndaitwah was sworn in as Namibia's first female president.
+She had won November's election with a 58% share of the vote as the candidate of the ruling South West Africa People's Organisation (Swapo).